-SMT, also known as SportsMEDIA Technology, a privately owned company headquartered in the US, was founded in 1988.
-It employs approximately 610 individuals and reported $112.0M in revenue as of 2024.
-The company specializes in media managed services, functioning as a developer of graphics, statistics, and video enhancement software.
+SMT, also known as SportsMEDIA Technology, is a privately owned company headquartered in the US.
+Founded in 1988, the company employs approximately 610 individuals and reported $112.0M in revenue as of 2024.
+Functioning as a provider of media managed services, it specializes in the development of graphics, statistics, and video enhancement software.

 Similar Companies